+Bergamot (Citrus Bergamia) is a citrus fruit that is native to southern Italy, tropical parts of Asia and the Ivory Coast.
+This citrus fruit probably gets its name from the town of Bergamo in Lombardy, Italy, where it was commercially grown for the first time.
 Bergamot is rarely consumed as a fruit or fruit juice.
 It is primarily cultivated for its essential oil, which is obtained through cold compression of the fruit’s rind.
-Apart from its medicinal and therapeutic applications, the oil is widely used in perfumes, cosmetics as a flavoring agent for Earl Grey Tea
+Apart from its medicinal and therapeutic applications, the oil is widely used in perfumes, cosmetics as a flavoring agent for Earl Grey Tea.

 Bergamot essential oil, with its clean and refreshing citrus fragrance, is an effective antidote against depression, anxiety, urinary tract infections and nervous indigestion.
 The oil has a balancing and toning effect on the nervous system which makes it effective against psychological disturbances as well as painful spasms.
 Bergamot is also used in the treatment of all kinds of infections owing to its strong antiseptic properties.

 Some people respond to emotional turmoil with overeating while others tend to starve themselves sick.
 The former results in flatulence, indigestion and colic, while the latter results in weakness and loss of immunity.

 Dr. Jean Valnet mentions the use of Bergamot for loss of appetite, but Patricia Davis cites that “its effect on the appetite is more regulating rather than stimulating”.

 Therefore, Bergamot is just as useful for anorexia nervosa as it is for compulsive eating.

 Use Bergamot oil for indigestion, gas and flatulence.
-Follow this recipe:

 Massage the entire abdominal area with this blend, preferably at night just before going to bed.

 UTI or Urethritis is characterized by immense burning and discomfort during urination and a constant urge to urinate.
 If left untreated, the infection may spread upwards of the urethra to the bladder and even the kidneys.

 Mix 3 drops each of these oils to 1 cup of organic, plain yoghurt and prepare a sitz bath by filling a tub with enough warm water to cover your hips.

-To prevent recurrence, prepare a genital rinse by mixing 3 drops each of Bergamot

-oils to a teaspoon of salt and dissolving this in an 8oz bottle of filtered water.
+To prevent recurrence, prepare a genital rinse by mixing 3 drops each of Bergamot and Lavender oils to a teaspoon of salt and dissolving this in an 8oz bottle of filtered water.

 Use a bit of this rinse every time you go to the bathroom to keep infection at bay.

 Please note that these treatments may complement, but not substitute a medical prescription.
 If the infection does not show signs of improvement or is accompanied by fever or blood in the urine, consult a physician immediately.

 The coolness of citrus also negates “hot” emotions like anger, frustration and irritability.

 To kick start your day on a positive note, put 5 drops of Bergamot oil on a dry washcloth and place this on your chest while taking a hot shower.

 Even when you are not at home, keep a bottle of Bergamot essential oil handy.
 Place a few drops on a piece of paper towel (it works better than a tissue) and sniff it from time to time to refresh your mind.

 Once a week, add 3 drops each of Bergamot, Frankincense and Lavender essential oils to your bath water and soak in this rejuvenating aromatic bath.

 Whenever you are feeling down and out, the fresh, citrus burst of Bergamot will help relieve stress and promote a positive outlook towards life.
 By re channeling negative emotions, Bergamot helps restore optimism, motivation and hope.